Stillpoint-Software/hyperbee.expressions/docs/state-machine/overview.md

 ### Pass 1: Expression Tree Transformation
-The first pass uses a Lowering Technique to transform `BlockAsyncExpression`s into state trees, and handles the lowering of complex flow control constructs (ifs, switches, loops, try/catch, and awaits) in to more primitive representations.
+The first pass uses a Lowering Technique to transform `BlockAsyncExpression`s into state trees, and handles the lowering of complex flow control constructs (ifs, switches, loops, try/catch, and awaits) into more primitive representations.
 This step also identifies variables that persist across states and require hoisting.

 ### Pass 2: State Machine Builder